oklas/react-app-alias/README.md

 ## Outside of root

+Alias folders outside of the root of the project currently fully functional and works fine but are not recommended.
+It has more complicated implementation which currently named *dangerous* and exported from package separately.
+Due to complicity it has a higher probability of being incompatible with the next release of *create-react-app* until an update is released, since these are different systems.
+However same is for the base implementation but with less probability of being incompatibe with next cra release.

-The base alias implementation supports aliases near `src` and in `src` directory.
-It provides aliases with the same feature set as the original `create-react-app`. `create-react-app` does not support aliases and additional `src`-like directories as it does not supports aliases outside of the `root` project directory.
+It provides aliases with the same feature set as the original `create-react-app`.
+`create-react-app` does not support aliases and additional `src`-like directories as it does not supports aliases outside of the `root` project directory.

 Aliases outside or project `root` directory may be implemented with some